ucan-wg/awake/README.md

 At this stage, the Responder has been validated, but the Requestor is still untrusted.
 The Requestor now MUST provide their actual DID over the secure channel, and MUST prove that they are a trusted party rather than a PITM, eavesdropper, or phisher.
 This is accomplished in a single message.

-The Requestor MUST provide the proof of authorization set by the Responder payload in [§3.3.2](https://github.com/ucan-wg/awake/blob/port/README.md#332-validation-ucan).
+The Requestor MUST provide the proof of authorization set by the Responder payload in [§3.3.2](#332-validation-ucan).
 The RECOMMENDED authorization methods are PIN validation (`pin`) and UCAN (`ucan`).
 Note that if the Requestor does not know how to respond to fulfill an authorization method, the AWAKE connection MUST fail with an [`unknown-challenge` message](#62-unknown-challenge-type).

 ### 3.4.1 Payload

-The AES key for this payload MUST be derived from the Requestor's initial ECDH private key and the Responder's ECDH public key set in the UCAN in [§3.3](#33-responder-es tablishes-point-to-point-session).
+This message MUST be encrypted with the first AES output of the AWAKE [KDF](#143-key-derivation), using the initial chain secret established in [§3.3](#33-responder-establishes-point-to-point-session).

 | Field  | Value                                       | Description                                                    | Required |
 | ------ | ------------------------------------------- | -------------------------------------------------------------- | -------- |